Creating a Realistic Travel Budget: What You Need to Consider

 For our world trip, we settled on a budget of AU$275 per day together (about US$183), which was based partially on our expectations of accommodation, transport, food, and additional spending, but was also based on the money we had to spend and the length of time we were hoping to travel for.

-As of writing this, we are around 8 months in to our trip, and have averaged AU$238 per day (across one month in Asia and 7 in Europe).
+At the time writing this originally, we were around 8 months in to our trip, and had averaged AU$238 per day (across one month in Asia and 7 in Europe).
 For us, it made more sense to have a daily budget goal as our trip is long enough and varies across destinations, but for you it might be easier to have a budget based on spending categories, or just a budget for your trip as a whole!

 If you’re interested to see how we organised our budget prior to leaving on our trip, you can check out the video we made on our travel spreadsheet: